 The thing that surprised me most was just how much food and drink plays a part in people’s daily lives: how much people talk about food, their dieting and exercise routines, attitudes to snacking….it was a learning curve to see how carefree people are!
 It was also really nice to see how food could bring people together.

-When you suffer from an eating disorder (one that can center so much around behaviour) it’s sometimes hard to know how to act and where to turn when things get tough.
+When you suffer from an eating disorder (one that can centre so much around behaviour) it’s sometimes hard to know how to act and where to turn when things get tough.
 What helped me was having a person at work (friend and manager) who I trusted and felt open to discussing my anxiety with.
 I also knew that even though food seemed everywhere, I didn’t have to take part in anything I felt uncomfortable with – and that went for social engagements too.

 Luckily for me I was at a point in my recovery where food was no longer a control mechanism.
 So despite work feeling like a baptism of fire, it was a really good induction into normal attitudes towards food, as well as proof of how far I’d come.